mettre tag

 Include in your budget:

-• The cost of technical diagnostics and possible preliminary studies.
+• Cost of diagnostics and any preliminary studies.

-• The financial aid you can apply for (see lower).
+• Any financial aid you can claim (see below).

-At Maison Kyka, we help you establish a realistic budget, adapted to your project and your financing capacities.
-We work transparently to allow you to make informed choices, from the very first design phases.
+At Maison Kyka, we help you build a realistic budget aligned with your project and financing capacity.
+We work transparently so you can make informed decisions from the earliest design phases.

 Answer a few questions and receive a personalized estimate for your real estate project

-My experience with this team has been exceptional.
-My architect fully understood my expectations and the project team was always attentive.
-My project was delivered on time and the end result is fantastic.
-I am very satisfied with the service received.”
+My experience with the team was outstanding.
+My architect understood my expectations perfectly and the project team was always attentive.
+The project was delivered on time and the final result is fantastic.
+I’m extremely satisfied with the service.

 Lyrod Levy